shadowga/website/_docs/1/c-navigation.md

 ### Default world
 The default world (flatlands) is where you spawn in upon death or as a new player.
-You can build anything anywhere in this world; it only wipes if the map gets too big, is corrupted, or has been badly griefed.
+You can build anything anywhere in this world; it only wipes if the map gets too big, is corrupted, or has been ruined.
  * `/spawn` - Teleports a player to the spawn (in the flatlands).
  * `/flatlands` - Teleports a player to the flatlands.